History Associate (Part-time) Instructor Pool 2022 - 2023

 IMPORTANT: MiraCosta College requires that all employees be fully vaccinated against COVID-19 in order to promote a safe and healthful workplace for employees and to promote the health and safety of our campus community.
 Unvaccinated employees are at greater risk of contracting and spreading COVID-19 within the workplace and to the college community that depends on college programs and services.
 As of August 23, 2021, all employees must submit proof of vaccination or request and receive approval for a medical or religious exemption prior to their start date.
 For more information, please visit https://www.miracosta.edu/covid/covid-vaccination-requirements.html.

-Compensation: Compensation is based on education.
-To view the current Associate (part-time) Faculty Salary Schedule, please select “Salary Schedules” to the left on the navigation bar.
+Compensation: $81.60 to $94.60 per hour.
+Compensation is based on education.
+To view the current Associate (part-time) Faculty Salary Schedule, go to the jobs.miracosta.edu website and select “Salary Schedules” to the left on the navigation bar.

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.